 What if our Chorley shop turns down the valuation?

-The item is sent back to you free of charge, fully tracked and insured.
+The item is sent back to you free of charge, fully tracked and signed for.
 There is no cost and no pressure attached to declining.

 How is the charity paid once we accept?